Close

 Application Locations & Methods

-• Biometric appointments mandatory for first-time applicants
+• Biometric appointments mandatory at AIMA offices for residence permit finalization

 Peak Processing Periods